Dudhwa National Park

 Dudhwa National Park is a national park in the Terai belt of marshy grasslands in northern Uttar Pradesh, India.
 It stretches over an area of 490.3 km2, with a buffer zone of 190 km2.
-It is part of the Dudhwa Tiger Reserve in the Kheri and Lakhimpur districts.
+It is part of the Dudhwa Tiger Reserve in the Lakhimpur Kheri district.

 History

 The area of today's Dudhwa National Park was established in 1958 as a wildlife sanctuary for swamp deer.
 It was notified as a national park in January 1977 thanks to the efforts of Billy Arjan Singh.

 In 1987, Dudhwa National Park together with Kishanpur Wildlife Sanctuary and Katarniaghat Wildlife Sanctuary was declared a tiger reserve named Dudhwa Tiger Reserve.